Spring is here-February 28, 2011

 I am sure a little warmer water is a treat for the herons and offers the rest of us fishermen the hope of fish starting to bite..

-must be tired of winter by this time of year.
+Standing around in water barely above freezing is not much of a challenge to great blue herons, but from their expressions, it seems reasonable to think that they must be tired of winter by this time of year.
 Winter has been a long one this year especially for those of us who do mind icy breezes from Canada.
 As always we will get through the remainder of winter and everything that spring can throw at us.
 Spring always comes, and we always survive the rocky road to warmth.

 And spring is one of my favorite times.
 It can be is especially beautiful on the coast.
 We are only six weeks away from strawberries and the explosion of flowers at Tryon Palace along with all the beautiful azaleas that are planted around area homes.